What is the difference between ISO 9001 and ISO 14001

 • Check (C) – Monitoring and Measurement: The checking phase focuses on monitoring and measuring performance against environmental objectives and legal requirements.
 This encompasses regular environmental evaluations, compliance assessments, and conducting internal audits to ensure the EMS is effective.

-• Act (A) – Continuous Improvement: Based on the results of monitoring and measurements, businesses take corrective and preventive actions to continually improve their environmental performance.
+• Act (A) – Continuous Improvement: Based on the results of monitoring and measurements, businesses take corrective and preventive actions to continually improve environmental performance.
 This includes reviewing the effectiveness of the EMS, making necessary adjustments, and identifying opportunities for enhancement.

 Ultimately, the ISO 14001 Standard nurtures a proactive approach to environmental responsibility.

-Similarities Between ISO 9001 and ISO 14001
+Similarities between ISO 9001 and ISO 14001

 Here are the ten clauses within the HLS that underscore the key similarities between ISO 9001 and ISO 14001: